squidscode/apli/README.md

 Check out [`calculator.c`](evaluators/arithmetic/calculator.c) to see a working implementation.
 Also, check out [`lisp.c`](evaluators/lisp/lisp.c) for a tree-walking lisp interpreter.
 It can currently interpret [the following files](test/integration/resources/simple), and is approximately 10 times slower than `clisp`, partly due to inefficiencies in `apli` and, probably, the fact that it's not complied to bytecode first.

 If you wanted to write something more complex, the parser can parse left-to-right & right-to-left and works with a grammars with one look-ahead (multiple look-ahead is untested).
-Look at `lisp.c` for a dead-simple tree-walking interpreter.
-Is it fast?
-No. Does it work?
-Sure (the tests in `test/integration/resources` evaluate correctly).
+Look at `lisp.c` for a simple tree-walking interpreter for inspiration.

 # Lisp Evaluator Boilerplate Code
+For more complicated evaluators, you might want to re-parse a previous node.
+For that, you'll have to use the `ApliNode` structure. `ApliNode`s are references to nodes on the AST.
+To evaluate the node, you can call `apli_evaluate_args` with the apli node you want to evaluate to dynamically dispatch to the correct `apli_function`.
 ```c
 #include <apli.h>